deadlydog/NotifyWhenMicrosoftOutlookReminderWindowIsOpen/ReadMe.md

 ## How To Run The App

 Simply [download the executable][DownloadLatestVersionOfExecutableUrl] and run it.
-If you want to have it run automatically when you log into Windows, copy it to [your startup directory][HowToOpenStartupDirectoryInstructionsUrl].
+If you want to have it run automatically when you log into Windows, copy the executable (or a shortcut to it) to [your startup directory][HowToOpenStartupDirectoryInstructionsUrl].

 ## Limitations / Quirks